 4. Wash & dry your skin

-Once you’ve properly cleaned the tattoo area, wash away the excess soap with water.
+Once you’ve properly cleaned the tattoo area, wash away the excess soap with cool water.

 How to moisturize a neck tattoo

 Just like the soap, you should use a fragrance-free, white cream lotion or moisturizer to hydrate your skin.